A.W. Law LLC — Advocates & Solicitors

 What a stern warning does record:

-• Internal police record of the matter, the warning, the date, and the offence type.
+• An internal police record of the matter, the warning, the date, and the offence type.

-• Visible to other law enforcement in the course of subsequent investigations.
-If you’re investigated again for a related matter, the stern warning is likely to come up.
+• Something visible to other law enforcement in the course of a later investigation.
+If you’re investigated again for a related matter, the stern warning is likely to surface.

-• Visible to the Public Prosecutor’s office when assessing future matters.
+• Something visible to the Public Prosecutor’s office when assessing future matters and deciding on the appropriate outcome.

 • A factor in any future matter.
-A second matter with a similar pattern, after a stern warning, makes prosecution far more likely the second time.
+A second matter with a similar pattern, after a stern warning, makes prosecution far more likely the second time round.

-The warning isn’t entirely “off the record” but it doesn’t have the formal legal effect of a conviction.
+The warning isn’t entirely “off the record”, but it doesn’t carry the formal legal effect of a conviction, and as the High Court confirmed in Wham’s case, it cannot be dressed up as one.

 For most ordinary employment in Singapore, a stern warning doesn’t affect background checks.
 The Certificate of Clearance issued by the police for employment purposes does not show stern warnings.
-Employers asking standard “have you been convicted?” questions can be answered honestly with “no” if your record is a stern warning.
+Employers asking a standard “have you ever been convicted?” question can be answered honestly with “no” if your record is a stern warning and nothing else.

-• Regulated industries (financial services, security clearance work, government roles, defence, certain professional services) have broader vetting that can show stern warnings.
+• Regulated industries (financial services, security-clearance work, government roles, defence, certain professional services) run broader vetting that can surface stern warnings.

-• Professional licensing (Law Society, Singapore Medical Council, ACRA, MAS) may require disclosure of even stern warnings in fitness-and-propriety assessments.
-The licensing body’s specific question wording matters.
+• Professional licensing bodies (the Law Society, the Singapore Medical Council, ACRA, MAS) may require disclosure of even a stern warning in fitness-and-propriety assessments.
+The exact wording of the licensing body’s question governs whether you have to disclose.

 • Foreign visa applications vary widely.
-Some countries’ visa forms ask only about convictions; others ask about arrests, investigations, or warnings.
-Read the specific question carefully and answer accurately.
+Some countries’ forms ask only about convictions; others ask about arrests, investigations, or warnings.
+Read the specific question carefully and answer it accurately, because a false declaration is usually a worse problem than the warning itself.

 For most clients, the practical effect of a stern warning is small.
-For clients in specific regulated roles, the effect can be more significant.
+For clients in specific regulated roles, the effect can be more significant, and it is worth taking targeted advice on your particular licence or clearance.

 Strategic considerations

-A few thoughts on the warning question that come up in my practice.
+A few of the questions that come up most often in my practice.

 Should I accept a stern warning?
 Almost always yes, if it’s offered.
-The alternative is prosecution, which is materially worse for the criminal record, employment, and emotional outcomes.
-The exception is matters where the accused is genuinely innocent and a clean exoneration matters more than the convenience of a warning.
+The alternative is prosecution, which is materially worse for the criminal record, employment, and emotional toll.
+The exception is a matter where the person is genuinely innocent and a clean exoneration matters more than the convenience of a warning.

 Should I push for “no further action” instead?
 Sometimes.
-If the evidence is genuinely thin, the matter may be eligible for NFA rather than warning.
-NFA is a stronger outcome — no record at all.
-Negotiating from “warning offered” to “NFA achieved” is sometimes possible with strong defence representation.
+If the evidence is genuinely thin, the matter may be eligible for NFA rather than a warning.
+NFA is the stronger outcome because there is no record at all.
+Negotiating from “warning offered” up to “NFA achieved” is sometimes possible with strong representations while the investigation is still live.

 Will accepting affect my employment?
-Standard employment background checks don’t show stern warnings.
-For specific regulated industries, take advice on the effect.
+Standard employment background checks in Singapore don’t show stern warnings.
+For specific regulated industries, take advice on the effect before you decide.

 Should I disclose to my employer?
 Generally only if the employer’s specific question asks about warnings or arrests, not just convictions.
-Read the wording carefully.
+Read the wording carefully and answer what is actually asked.

 What if I’m offered a warning but maintain I didn’t do it?
 This is the honest dilemma in some matters.
 A warning records that the police consider you to have committed the offence on the evidence.
-If you genuinely didn’t, accepting the warning concedes that finding.
-But declining the warning forces the matter to court, where the evidence may or may not produce a conviction.
-The right call depends on the strength of evidence, the cost of contesting, and the personal stakes.
+If you genuinely didn’t, accepting the warning concedes that view, even though it has no legal force.
+Declining forces the matter to court, where the evidence may or may not produce a conviction.
+The right call depends on the strength of the evidence, the cost of contesting, and the personal stakes.
+If the matter is heading toward a charge, whether you can get bail and how a contest might run are part of the same conversation.
 This is exactly what a 10-minute Discovery Session is meant to talk through.

 What to do next

-If you’ve been offered a stern warning, or are at the investigation stage of a matter that might result in one, the strategic options depend on the specific facts.
+If you’ve been offered a stern warning, or you’re at the investigation stage of a matter that might result in one, the strategic options depend on the specific facts, and the window to influence the outcome is often narrower than people realise.
 The first ten minutes with me are free.

 Book a Criminal Matter Discovery Session and we’ll work out whether to accept the warning, push for NFA, or contest the matter.
 English, Malay, Mandarin, Tamil, or Vietnamese, with translation staff on hand for each.

-For related topics, see what to do if you get arrested in Singapore and do I have to give a statement to the police in Singapore.
+For related topics, see what to do if you get arrested in Singapore, do I have to give a statement to the police in Singapore, and can the police search my phone in Singapore.

 Frequently asked